Abhijit85/TransEE/README.md

 - test.txt – The dataset used to evaluate the KGE model

-# Testing
+## Testing
 python run.py --do_test --data_path ./data/FB15K --init_checkpoint ./output/TransEEnhanced_FB15K --test_batch_size 16 --cuda

+## Hyperparameters
+add table

 ## Results of TransEE model
-add results with all datasets
+add table results with all datasets

-# Knowledge Graph Embedding Repository Structure
+## Knowledge Graph Embedding Repository Structure

 This repository is designed for training and evaluating Knowledge Graph Embedding (KGE) models such as TransE, RotatE, and TransEEnhanced on datasets like FB15K.